 Music, drama and dance are all important in fostering skills, building friendships and nurturing creativity.
 All pupils are expected to be involved with performing arts regardless of ability.
 This will be through timetabled lessons, clubs and activities, or house competitions.

 All pupils will be involved in sporting activities each week.
 While we want all pupils to experience a wide range of activities, we also support those with particular ability in focusing on their main sport.
 We also provide extra training sessions for those representing the school at sports events.

-These are activities linked to, but also beyond, the academic programme that challenge pupils and develop their academic curiosity and depth.
+These are activities linked to, but also beyond, the academic programme which challenge pupils and develop their academic curiosity and depth.
 We hope to take advantage of the high technology and education hub of which we are part.

 - Crafts such as paper cutting and paper folding